 Exciting summer job opportunity to work with youth on our organic urban farm!

 Apply now to lead high schoolers through farm work, workshops and activities during the summer and fall!
-Applications for the 2014 season are due March 13th.
+Our application deadline has been extended to April 18th.

 Download the application here.